Quickstart: Compose and RailsEstimated reading time: 5 minutes

 This Quickstart guide will show you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
 Before starting, you’ll need to have Compose installed.

-Start by setting up the three files you’ll need to build the app.
+Start by setting up the four files you’ll need to build the app.
 First, since

 your app is going to run inside a Docker container containing all of its